jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/guide_blending_edited4_00057600.gif]]

-Also you can measure and visualize the error based of your prediction.
+Also you can measure and visualize the error of your prediction.
 The number is the [[notes/RMSE|RMSE]] (Root Mean Squared Error) of all the point differences.
 The color visualizes the local error compared to the ground truth on the right.

 ![[notes/images/error-vis.gif]]
 ## Results